WHO WE ARE

 Harold has lived in the area since 1979.
 He has a strong interest in the environment including preserving and protecting Ontario’s Greenbelt, sustainable native plant gardening, protecting pollinators and advocating for a quieter and more sustainable Toronto.
 A retired architect, Harold also assists with development issues.

 Tom has been a resident of the community since 1987.
-Co-founder and retired CEO of Ticketmaster Canada, Tom is primarily focussed on the safety on our sidewalks and streets regardless of how you use them.
+Co-founder and retired CEO of Ticketmaster Canada, Tom is primarily focussed on the safety of our sidewalks and streets regardless of how you use them.

 HISTORY OF LPRO

 Many years later, on November 10, 1987, the resident group incorporated as Lytton Park Residents’ Organization Inc. Since then LPRO has maintained a high level of involvement in many important community issues serving the best interests of our residents.